juspay/hyperswitch/README.md

 ### Supported Payment Processors and Methods

-As of Apr 2023, we support 30 payment processors and multiple payment methods.
+As of April 2023, we support 30 payment processors and multiple payment methods.
 In addition, we are continuously integrating new processors based on their reach and community requests.
 Our target is to support 100+ processors by H2 2023.